Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771: The Field of PKS 1610-771

 \subsection{Ancillary Observations of the PKS\,1610-771 field}

-The quasar PKS 1610-771 was first observed by \citet{Courbin1997} as a suspected gravitational lens with the New Technology Telescope (NTT) in 1995.
-Imaging centred on the quasar revealed four galaxy-like objects (referred to as objects A, B, C \& D) within a few arcseconds of the quasar, with object D only visible after a 2D PSF subtraction of the QSO light.
+The quasar PKS 1610-771 was first observed by \citet{Courbin1997} with the New Technology Telescope (NTT) in 1995 to confirm the nature of a gravitationally lensed quasar candidate.
+Imaging centred on the quasar revealed four galaxy-like objects (referred to as objects A, B, C \& D) within a few arcseconds of the quasar, with object D only visible after a 2D PSF subtraction of the QSO light \citep[see Figure 1 in][]{Courbin1997}.

 Early spectroscopic observations of PKS\,1610-771 reveal that this quasar is highly reddened \citep{Hunstead1980, Courbin1997}, implying that there is significant dust absorption in the host galaxy of the quasar or in intervening galaxies along the line of sight.
 Such a reddened QSO may be excluded from optical DLA samples \citep{Krogager2019}, which highlights how $21$-cm \ion{H}{i} surveys without pre-selection can overcome selection biases related to dust.